Pagecord

 5. Enter a blog name and API key, then click Save

-Use the edit and delete icons beside a connection to update or remove it.
+Click a connection to update it, or use the delete control beside it to remove it.
 Deleting a connection only removes it from Obsidian settings; it does not delete the Pagecord blog.

 Commands